Bufferbloat: Mechanism

 Most TCP congestion control algorithms rely on measuring the occurrence of packet drops to determine the available bandwidth between two ends of a connection.
 The algorithms speed up the data transfer until packets start to drop, then slow down the transmission rate.
 Ideally, they keep adjusting the transmission rate until it reaches an equilibrium speed of the link.
 So that the algorithms can select a suitable transfer speed, the feedback about packet drops must occur in a timely manner.
 With a large buffer that has been filled, the packets will arrive at their destination, but with a higher latency.
 The packets were not dropped, so TCP does not slow down once the uplink has been saturated, further filling the buffer.
 Newly arriving packets are dropped only when the buffer is fully saturated.
 Once this happens, TCP may even decide that the path of the connection has changed, and again go into the more aggressive search for a new operating point.

 Packets are queued within a network buffer before being transmitted; in problematic situations, packets are dropped only if the buffer is full.
 On older routers, buffers were fairly small, so they filled quickly, and therefore packets began to drop shortly after the link became saturated, so the TCP protocol could adjust, and the issue would not become apparent.
 On newer routers, buffers have become large enough to hold several seconds of buffered data.
 To TCP, a congested link can appear to be operating normally as the buffer fills.
-The TCP algorithm is unaware the link is congested and does not start to take corrective action until the buffer finally overflows and packets are dropped.
+The TCP algorithm is unaware that the link is congested and does not start to take corrective action until the buffer finally overflows and packets are dropped.

 All packets passing through a simple buffer implemented as a single queue will experience similar delay, so the latency of any connection that passes through a filled buffer will be affected.
 Available channel bandwidth can also end up being unused, as some fast destinations may not be promptly reached due to buffers clogged with data awaiting delivery to slow destinations.
-These effects impair interactivity of applications using other network protocols, including UDP used in latency-sensitive applications like VoIP and online gaming.
+These effects impair the interactivity of applications using other network protocols, including UDP used in latency-sensitive applications like VoIP and online gaming.

 Impact on applications

-Regardless of bandwidth requirements, any type of a service which requires consistently low latency or jitter-free transmission can be affected by bufferbloat.
+Regardless of bandwidth requirements, any type of service that requires consistently low latency or jitter-free transmission can be affected by bufferbloat.
 Such services include digital voice calls (VOIP), online gaming, video chat, and other interactive applications such as radio streaming, video on demand, and remote login.

 When the bufferbloat phenomenon is present and the network is under load, even normal web page loads can take many seconds to complete, or simple DNS queries can fail due to timeouts.
 Actually any TCP connection can timeout and disconnect, and UDP packets can get discarded.
 Since the continuation of a TCP download stream depends on acknowledgement (ACK) packets in the upload stream, a bufferbloat problem in the upload can cause failure of other non-related download applications, because the client ACK packets do not timely reach the internet server.